|

 That’s probably enough to be going on with, for now.
 Ultimately, one simple truth prevails.
 There’s a right way to do this job.
 And there are many wrong ways.
 Your task is to find and follow the right way.

 Unsurprisingly, the full secrets of happiness and achievement for campaigning fundraisers are more complex and detailed than can be usefully contained in any short list of seven.
-So, I’m poised to bring out a new book about fundraising (my last – honestly!).
-It’s called The Essence of Campaigning Fundraising in 52 Exhibits and 199 Weblinks.
-It’ll be shortened to Campaigning Fundraising, of course.
-It’s all about what’s worthwhile in our unique field of business: happiness, fulfilment, purpose, meaning and the joys of working in one of this world’s most rewarding and useful jobs.
-It’ll be published in June 2021, available from www.whitelionpress.com (email joe@whitelionpress.com )
+So, at the time of writing I was poised to bring out a new book about fundraising, called The Essence of Campaigning Fundraising in 52 Exhibits and 199 Weblinks.
+It’s about what’s worthwhile in our unique field of business: happiness, fulfilment, purpose, meaning and the joys of working in one of this world’s most rewarding and useful jobs.
+Do read it please, and the third and final edition of my best-known book, Relationship Fundraising.
+See link below.

 Meanwhile, be happy.
 It’s part of being a good fundraiser.